mr-easy/beautiful-jekyll/_posts/2020-05-21-implementing-gibbs-sampling-in-python.md

 $$ p(x_1\vert x_0) \sim \mathcal{N}\left( \mu_1 + \frac{\Sigma_{01}}{\Sigma_{00}}(x_0 - \mu_0), \Sigma_{11} - \frac{\Sigma_{01}^2}{\Sigma_{00}}\right) $$

-Because they are so similar, we can use just one function for both of them.
-We used NumPy's ```random.randn()``` which gives a sample from standard normal, we transform it by multiplying with standard deviation and shifting it by the mean of out distribution.
+Because they are so similar, we can write just one function for both of them.
+We used NumPy's ```random.randn()``` which gives a sample from standard Normal distribution, we transform it by multiplying with the required standard deviation and shifting it by the mean of our distribution.
 The following function is the implementation of the above equations and gives us a sample from these distributions.

 {% highlight python %}
  def conditional_sampler(sampling_index, current_x, mean, cov):